kuanghe-dev/game-of-life/README.md

 # Game of Life

-This is a JavaScript implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+This is a JavaScript implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) with periodic boundary conditions.
 We always start from a random state, with 50% of all cells being alive.

 Users can adjust speed of the game, as well as pause/resume/restart as desired.